 2. Don’t offer a snack at your child’s every request

-If your child says she’s hungry 30 minutes before dinner, have her wait until the food is ready.
+If she says she’s hungry 30 minutes before dinner, have her wait until the food is ready.
 She learns there’s a time for meals, and it’s not the end of the world if she has to wait a few minutes to eat.
 Not giving her food (or anything else for that matter) every time she asks also prevents her from growing up feeling entitled.

 3. Teach your child not to interrupt conversations